rudelm/rudelm.github.io/content/post/2020-09-26-suppress-email-notifications-for-cron-jobs.md

 title: Suppress email notifications for cron jobs
 url: /2020/09/26/suppress-email-notifications-for-cron-jobs/
 ---
-After I&#8217;ve <a href="https://centurio.net/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server/" data-type="post" data-id="3352">setup a proper MTA</a>, I received a lot of email notifications for my running cron jobs.
+After I've <a href="https://centurio.net/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server/" data-type="post" data-id="3352">setup a proper MTA</a>, I received a lot of email notifications for my running cron jobs.
 However, I do not want to receive those emails and had to find a way to suppress them.

 You can edit your crontab with